Shopify CRO for Beginners: Essential Tips and Strategies

 The welcome email will be sent automatically to each new customer, and it’s an opportunity for you to make a great first impression.

-This email should include the following:
+This email should include:

 • Information about your return policy.